 - I used to add a small amount of hops to my sahti, but then I noticed that sahti folks like my sahti better without any taste of hops.
 Thus I no longer use hops in sahti.

 - For authentic sahti you need baker’s yeast, or a traditionally maintained house yeast culture.
 Brewer’s yeast would produce good ale, but that would not be sahti.
+In my opinion, a traditional home-cultured kveik can be considered sahti house yeast, as explained in Is Kveik Authentic Yeast for Sahti?

 - Suomen Hiiva’s fresh compressed baker’s yeast is by far the most popular sahti yeast, but it is difficult to obtain outside of Finland.
 On the other hand, Finnish and Estonian farmhouse brewers have tried many European baker’s yeast brands and they generally seem to be suitable for fermenting farmhouse ales.
 I advise to try your local brand of baker’s yeast.